We provide the unique services of a personal chef, without the commitment!

 • pan roast: pat the skin of the chicken dry with a paper towel.
 Season the chicken with a touch of additional salt.
 Get a large saute pan very hot, then add a thin layer of oil, carefully add the chicken breast skin side down to the pan.
 Turn the flame to medium, and continue to cook the chicken breasts until the skin is a delicious golden brown, and the breast is at least 2/3 cooked.
 Flip the breast over, and either continue cooking in the saute pan for about 5 minutes, or transfer to a sheet pan and finish cooking in a 400F oven for about 10 minutes.
 Let rest for 5 minutes before serving

-• pan sear: cut into 4 medallions, and season with salt (marinade contains some salt), heat a sauté pan over high heat with a thin layer of oil, carefully add pork and turn heat to medium-high, sear each side for 3-5 minutes (or to desired doneness), and let rest for 5 minutes before serving
+• pan sear: season with salt (marinade contains light salt), heat a sauté pan over high heat with a thin layer of oil, carefully add pork and turn heat to medium-high, sear each side for 4-6 minutes (or to desired doneness), and let rest for 5 minutes before serving

-• grill: season with salt, if grilling whole tenderloin, cook for 4-6 minutes per side (or to desired doneness), if grilling medallions, cook for 2-5 minute per side, and let rest for 5 minutes before serving
+• grill: season with salt, cook for 4-6 minutes per side (or to desired doneness), and let rest for 5 minutes before serving

-• oven roast: season with salt, place on a sheet pan drizzled with a thin layer of oil, and roast at 400 convection for 15-20 minutes, for whole tenderloin, or 10-15 minutes for medallions (or to desired doneness) and let rest for 5 minutes before serving
+• oven roast: season with salt, place on a sheet pan drizzled with a thin layer of oil, and roast at 400 convection for 15-20 minutes (or to desired doneness) and let rest for 5 minutes before serving

-• oven roast (recommended): season branzino with salt and desired spices. place on a sheet pan drizzled with a thin layer of oil, skin side down. drizzle additional olive oil over top of the fish, and bake at 425 convection to desired doneness (depends on thickness of piece and personal preference), about 5-8 minutes. eating the skin is optional (we love it), but you can easily peel it off before serving if you like!
+• oven roast: season sole with salt and desired spices, place on a sheet pan drizzled with a thin layer of oil, drizzle additional olive oil over top of the fish, and bake at 425 convection to desired doneness (depends on thickness of piece and personal preference), about 3-6 minutes

-• our tip: branzino is delicate and mild; we love it fresh out the oven with a squeeze of lemon juice and fresh herbs!
+• our tip: petrale sole is delicate and mild (and cooks fast); we love it fresh out the oven with a squeeze of lemon juice and fresh herbs!

 *one of our favorite fish seasonings is equal parts cumin, coriander, paprika, onion powder, and garlic powder.
 Rub your fish with oil, and sprinkle with this mixture prior to cooking.